dd9jn/rfc4880bis/crypto-refresh.md

 - A series of values comprising the encrypted session key.
   This is algorithm-specific and described below.

-When creating a v6 PKESK packet, the symmetric encryption algorithm identifier is not included.

 The session key is encrypted according to the public-key algorithm used, as described below.
+No symmetric encryption algorithm identifier is passed to the public-key algorithm for a v6 PKESK packet, as it is included in the v2 SEIPD packet.

 ### Algorithm-Specific Fields for RSA encryption {#pkesk-rsa}

 - Multiprecision integer (MPI) of RSA-encrypted value m\*\*e mod n.

+To produce the value value "m" in the above formula, first concatenate the following values:

+- The one-octet algorithm identifier, if it was passed (in the case of a v3 PKESK packet).

+- The session key.

-The value "m" in the above formula is the plaintext value described above, with a two-octet checksum appended (equal to the sum of the preceding octets, modulo 65536), and then encoded in the PKCS#1 block encoding EME-PKCS1-v1_5 described in Section 7.2.1 of {{RFC8017}} (see also {{pkcs-encoding}}).
+- A two-octet checksum of the session key, equal to the sum of the session key octets, modulo 65536.

+Then, the above values are encoded using the PKCS#1 block encoding EME-PKCS1-v1_5 described in Section 7.2.1 of {{RFC8017}} (see also {{pkcs-encoding}}).

 Note that when an implementation forms several PKESKs with one session key, forming a message that can be decrypted by several keys, the implementation MUST make a new PKCS#1 encoding for each key.

 ### Algorithm-Specific Fields for Elgamal encryption {#pkesk-elgamal}